Translationalimaginglab/RCCGROWTH/README.md

 ## Contributing

-We welcome contributions to MySurveyApp!
+We welcome contributions to ccRCCGrowth!
 If you're interested in improving the questionnaire, enhancing the machine learning model, or fixing bugs, please feel free to fork the repository and submit a pull request.

 ## License